guicho271828/trivia/README.md

       (_ 'not-matched))
     => NOT-MATCHED

+### As-Pattern

+An as-pattern matches any value that is matched with sub-PATTERN, and binds the value to variable named NAME.

+Examples:

+    (match '(1 .
+2) ((as (cons 1 _) cons) cons))
+    => (1 .
+2)

-### Guard Pattern
+### Guard-Pattern

-A guard pattern restricts a matching of PATTERN with a post condition TEST-FORM.
+A guard-pattern restricts a matching of sub-PATTERN with a post condition TEST-FORM.
 See also MATCH documentation.

 Examples:

     (match 1 ((guard x (evenp x)) 'even))
     => NIL

-### Not Pattern
+### Not-Pattern

-A not pattern matches a value that is not matched with PATTERN.
+A not-pattern matches a value that is not matched with sub-PATTERN.

 Examples:

     (match 1 ((not 2) 3)) => 3
     (match 1 ((not (not 1)) 1)) => 1

-### Or Pattern
+### Or-Pattern

-An or pattern matches a value that is matched with one of PATTERNs.
-There is a restriction that every pattern of PATTERNs must have same set of variables.
+An or-pattern matches a value that is matched with one of sub-PATTERNs.
+There is a restriction that every pattern of sub-PATTERNs must have same set of variables.

 Examples: